Uni of the Year

 Study term in Florence

-Art History students can opt to start either in September or January.
+History of Art students can opt to start either in September or January.
 September entrants have the unique opportunity of studying Italian art for one term at the British Institute in Florence (for which there is an additional fee; more information).

 Numerous class trips in and outside the UK